l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 * Fukuoka is "Startup City" (Line, Mercari, etc., have bases there).
 Creative Digital Island have similar goal.
 * Okinawans can imagine Fukuoka vividly.

+While Okinawa was begging Tokyo for higher subsidies to build another road, Fukuoka was begging Tokyo for permission to lower corporate taxes for startups.
+And they are successful.

 Let them compete; that will create two lively, creative cities.
 Okinawa has beautiful beaches; Fukuoka has none.
 Creative people are playful people; this is a winnable battle.